Become a Constitutional Law Debate Coach to high school students with Mentoring Youth through Legal Education (M.Y.L.E)

 |Constitutional Law Debate Coach Application – Apply Online|

 Students in Legal Outreach’s four-year College Bound program are required to participate in three Constitutional Law debates per year.
 Students who qualify will participate in a fourth debate.
 The debate program is designed to improve our students’ oral advocacy and public speaking abilities as well as their analytic and reasoning skills.
 Each debate focuses on a major constitutional topic, such as freedom of speech, procedural due process, or equal protection.
 No debate experience or constitutional law coursework is required to serve as a debate coach.

 Role of a Debate Coach

 As a law student debate coach you will work with your student(s) throughout the year to help them prepare for their constitutional law debates.
 This includes helping them understand the debate fact patterns, brief the provided cases, outline oral arguments, and prepare to present their arguments to a panel of judges.
 Debate coaches will also serve as judges at the actual debates.
 Coaching is challenging, but also fun and rewarding.
 You will be amazed by the impact that you have on your students and the depth of understanding you will gain on each constitutional law topic!

-- Each coach will be assigned to 2 students.
+- Each coach will be assigned to 1 or 2 students.
 You will work with them simultaneously.

 - A year-long commitment is required (our students participate in only 1 debate in the Fall semester and 2-3 debates in the Spring semester depending on whether or not they qualify for the Debater of the Year Competition).

 - Coaches must attend one of Legal Outreach’s training sessions, location and date to be determined.

 - Coaches are expected to meet with their student(s) in person 3 times for approximately 2 hrs before each debate.
 Meetings will take place at your law school at a time that is convenient for you and your students.